Skip to main content

 For apprenticeship that follow an integrated approach, the University delivering the apprenticeship will also be the EPAO and must be on the RoEPAO.
-Thus, integrated apprenticeships are where Kingston University provides both the scheduled teaching as well as the EPA.
-No independent assessor organisation is required – though the EPA still must still deliver an impartial result –with assessors independent of the apprentice and their employer and, where possible, the assessors come from a third-party organisation, for example, a professional body or another employer.
+Thus, integrated apprenticeships are where Kingston University provides both the scheduled teaching and the EPA.
+No independent assessor organisation is required – though the EPA must still deliver an impartial result – with assessors independent of the apprentice and their employer and, where possible, from a third-party organisation such as a professional body or another employer.
 If this is not possible, they may be sourced from within the same University but must be occupationally competent, meet any other conditions for assessors and not have been involved in the on-programme delivery.

 For further details on EPA process for a particular apprenticeship programme please contact the relevant Apprenticeship Course Leader or Faculty Student/Degree Apprenticeship Officer.
 You can also get in touch with the Kingston University apprenticeships team via firstname.lastname@example.org or 020 8417 5492.